-The Prototyping Board has typical support circuitry installed to complement the ADS7870 A/D converter chip, which is available on other RabbitCore modules based on the Rabbit 4000 microprocessor, but is not installed on the RCM4400W.
-Since the RCM4400W RabbitCore module does not have the ADS7870 A/D converter chip, the Prototyping Board will not provide A/D converter capability with the RCM4400W RabbitCore module.
+The Prototyping Board has typical support circuitry installed to complement the ADS7870 A/D converter chip, which is available on other RabbitCore modules, but is not installed on the RCM5400W.
+Since the RCM5400W RabbitCore module does not have the ADS7870 A/D converter chip, the Prototyping Board will not provide A/D converter capability with the RCM5400W RabbitCore module.